Senior Land Protection Manager

 Amy Dwyer joined the Land Trust as an Administrative Assistant in September 2014, bringing with her a passion for the outdoors and twenty-year history of being a high school secretary.
 Amy’s responsibilities include maintaining membership records, processing donations, and assisting with our hiking and event programs.
 She is often the first to answer the phone and looks forward to speaking with members.
 Amy enjoys camping, is an avid hiker and enjoys kayaking Door County’s waterways, as well as learning more and more about this nature-filled environment.
 Since moving to Door County from the city she delights in living on a gravel road in the quiet of Ellison Bay.

-Jesse joined the Door County Land Trust in May 2017.
-As Stewardship Director, Jesse is tasked with overseeing all stewardship efforts on fee properties.
-He is from Washington Island where he worked as an organic farmer and commercial fisherman.
-Jesse graduated from UW-Madison with a B.S. in Wildlife Ecology.
-Following a year as a research assistant in a climate change ecology lab at UW, he served two years in AmeriCorps at a regional land trust near Boston, Massachusetts.
-After AmeriCorps, Jesse completed a M.S. in Sustainability Science at the University of Massachusetts-Amherst where he worked on a cranberry farm restoration research project.
-Jesse is happy to be back in beautiful Door County where he and wife Sam enjoy gardening, birding, and sitting around a campfire with friends and family.
+Jesse joined the Door County Land Trust in 2017.
+As the Land Program Director, he oversees all land acquisition and stewardship efforts at the Door County Land Trust.
+Jesse grew up on Washington Island where he worked as a commercial fisherman, organic farmer, and in the family restaurant.
+He graduated from UW-Madison with a B.S. in wildlife ecology.
+Following a year as a research assistant in a wildlife climate change ecology lab at UW, Jesse served two years in AmeriCorps at a regional land trust near Boston, Massachusetts.
+After AmeriCorps he completed a M.S. in sustainability science at the University of Massachusetts-Amherst.
+He is happy to live in beautiful Door County where he and wife, Sam, enjoy gardening, birding, and sitting around a campfire with friends and family.

 Kay coordinates web content, social media, newsletters, and outreach events to both inform the public and celebrate the mission of the Land Trust.
 She brings a wealth of experience to her Communications Coordinator position.
 Her past responsibilities include staff photojournalist for daily print and broadcast news organizations, marketing director, hospital publications editor, graphic designer, and freelance writer and photographer.